 It is the intention of this category to reduce occupant's dependency on private vehicle usage.
 This is achieved by providing alternatives methods of transport and provide a high level of amenity in the surrounding vicinity.
-The development will provide bicycle storage facilities.
+The development will provide bicycle storage facilities and end of trip facilities.